-Typically, a secure multi-tenant content management system will be able to restrict access by tenant and content type or structure.
-The multi-tenant CMS must require each tenant to use their individual log in to access their data and content.
+Typically, a secure multi-tenant content management system can restrict access by tenant and content type or structure.
+The multi-tenant CMS must require each tenant to use their individual login to access their data and content.
 Content and assets should be able to be shared across tenants; however, only with appropriate permission.
 The site administrator should be able to restrict which resources are shared and which are only available to the individual tenant.

 While your CMO won’t pry too deeply into your CMS’s architecture, it’s vital to remember that marketers and brand managers are on the front lines of creating the content intended for your audience.
 Since these professionals rely on delivering professional content at speed and scale, your chosen multi-tenant CMS must also be easy to use.
-Content authors need a CMS that makes it simple to add, edit, arrange, and publish content quickly and efficiently regardless of channel.
+Content authors need a CMS that makes it simple to add, edit, arrange, and publish content quickly and efficiently, regardless of channel.

-With dotCMS, global brands can leverage our visual SPA editor (Edit Mode Anywhere), to empower marketing teams with in-line editing, page layout editing, and drag-and-drop interfaces—all in a headless architecture.
+With dotCMS, global brands can leverage our visual SPA editor (Edit Mode Anywhere) to empower marketing teams with in-line editing, page layout editing, and drag-and-drop interfaces—all in a headless architecture.

-Now that you know what you need to look for when choosing the best multi-tenant CMS, let’s talk about the best practices you need to follow before implementing a multi-tenant solution.
+Now that you know what you need to look for when choosing the best multi-tenant CMS let’s talk about the best practices you need to follow before implementing a multi-tenant solution.

 Ask yourself and your stakeholders these three questions:

-- What kind of websites and apps will your multi-tenant model include?
+What kind of websites and apps will your multi-tenant model include?

-- What kind of elements do your websites require?
+What kind of elements do your websites require?

-- Are some of these elements shareable or are they unique?
+Are some of these elements shareable, or are they unique?

 If you followed the previous suggestions, it’s time to select your neural center of operations.
 Here’s where a hybrid CMS comes in.
 By separating content from presentation, a hybrid CMS allows you to create content once and repurpose it as many times as possible and across platforms, ensuring that you send a consistent message to every channel and site.

-The dotCMS platform was built with international growth in mind.
+dotCMS platform was built with international growth in mind.
 The platform’s multi-tenant architecture allows tenants to create new hostnames and aliases for each tenant, just as if each tenant had their own site.
 The platform also provides independent storage for each tenant, which improves the protection of data and content for each tenant.
-The tag repository feature also lets authors create their own tags, or use shared tags to differentiate their data.
+The tag repository feature lets authors create their own tags or use shared tags to differentiate their data.

 One of the main reasons the API-first architecture can help businesses manage multi-tenanted sites is because it enables fast and affordable development and maintenance.
-Reusability, one of the main tenets of the hybrid architecture helps IT teams build digital experiences that are more scalable and flexible.
+Reusability, one of the main tenets of hybrid architecture, helps IT teams build digital experiences that are more scalable and flexible.
 And if you need to launch a new site, pulling content from the repository is simple enough for marketers to do it.